 “Yeah.
 Paperwork, paperwork.
 Or should I say paperless work?
 But either way, I’d rather be skiing or boarding.”
 His voice trailed off and he pulled two wine bottles out of the second bag.
 “Which do you prefer?”

 “Skiing,” she told him, relaxing a little.
-“My eye-foot coordination is better than my sense of balance.”
+“My eye-hand coordination is better than my sense of balance.”

 Chuckling, he glanced down.
 “I’ll keep that in mind.
 But I meant red or white?”
 He displayed a bottle of each.

 Moira felt her cheeks burst into flame.
 “Oh,” she faltered.
 “Red would be great.
 Do you need a corkscrew?
 I think there’s one back there.”